Parents, Families and Friends of Lesbians and Gays (PFLAG) is an organization that embraces LGBTQ people.

 History of PFLAG

 The concept of PFLAG dates back to 1972 when a young man was attacked at a gay rights demonstration in New York City.
 His parents saw the attack on television and the absence of police intervention.
-Later that year his mother, Jeanne Manford (1920 – 2013), marched with him in New York’s Pride Day parade.
-She was persuaded to begin a support group and the first meeting was in March 1973.
-In 1979, following the National March for Gay and Lesbian Rights, representatives of various support groups for parents with gay and lesbian children met in Washington, D.C.
-Two years later they launched a national Parents FLAG (Parents and Friends of Lesbians and Gays) organization.
+Later that year his mother, Jeanne Manford (1920 – 2013), marched with him in New York’s Pride Day parade and a short time later she was persuaded to begin a support group for parents of gay and lesbian children.
+In 1979, following the National March for Gay and Lesbian Rights, representatives of various parent support groups met in Washington, D.C., and two years later they launched a national Parents FLAG (Parents and Friends of Lesbians and Gays) organization.
 In 1993 they added “Families” to their name.

 Today PFLAG or similar organizations operate in at least 17 countries around the world.